Maryland Residency Verification

 How do I determine my residence status for instate tuition?

 The following statement reflects the College’s policy on residence as set by Baltimore City Community College in conformance with the Maryland Higher Education Commission General Regulations.
 All students are required to submit a BCCC Maryland Residency Form.
+(Save the completed form to your device then email)

 There are two tuition rates, one for State of Maryland residents and one for out-of-state and foreign non-immigrant residents.
 A person is considered a State resident who has the legal ability under federal and Maryland law to to live permanent without interruption in Maryland and who has been domiciled in Maryland for not less than three consecutive months prior to enrollment.
 Domicile means a person's permanent place of residence where physical presence and possessions are maintained and where the person intends to remain indefinitely.